se4ai/se4ai.github.io/index.md

 ![](img/questions.png){: .imgright}

 What do AI developers need to know about software engineering?
-And what does SE need to know about AI?
+And what do SE need to know about AI?

 Looking at recent high-impact industrial and  research results, three